UniMath/agda-unimath/src/metric-spaces/isometries-extensions-metric-spaces.lagda.md

-# Isometries between metric extensions of a metric space
+# Isometries between extensions of a metric space

 ```agda
 {-# OPTIONS --lossy-unification #-}